 It's twice as fast than the previous generation, and eight times faster than the original iPad.
 It also features a 5MP isight camera capable of shooting 1080p HD video.

-Apple reckons we'll get 10 hours of battery out of the new iPad, and promises the Wi-Fi will be twice as fast too.
+Apple reckons we'll get ten hours of battery out of the new iPad, and promises the Wi-Fi will be twice as fast too.

-The iPad Air is available in silver and white, space gray and black from November 1 for the starting price of $598 for the 16GB model with Wi-Fi only.
+The iPad Air is available in silver and white, space gray and black.
+It'll be available on November 1 for the starting price of $499 (£399, AU$598) for the 16GB model with Wi-Fi only.